urbanware-org/mimefield/README.md

 In case your operating system identifies files by their extension rather than MIME type, there are problems opening them with the corresponding program.
 This is the usual behavior of *Windows*.

-For example when saving an *OpenDocument* file (`.odt`) with the extension `.zip` (weird and unlike example, but explains it pretty good), double-clicking the file would open the archive tool instead of the corresponding text editor (e.g. *OpenOffice* or *LibreOffice*).
+For example, when saving an *OpenDocument* file (`.odt`) with the extension `.zip` (weird and unlike example, but explains it pretty good), double-clicking the file would open the archive tool instead of the corresponding text editor (e.g. *OpenOffice* or *LibreOffice*).

+The *MIMEfield* project determines the file type regardless of the file extension and checks files if the MIME type matches the extension.

-The *MIMEfield* project consists of two components.
+It consists of two components:

-With the `mime-get.py` script you can get the MIME type of a file.
-For example, if you want to know which MIME type a file has.
-Thus, it can be determined which MIME type is the corresponding one for that file extension.
+*   With the `mime-get.py` script you can simply get the MIME type of a file

-The `mime-detect.py` script checks all files in a path recursively to check if the files with the given extension match the corresponding MIME type.
+*   The `mime-detect.py` script checks all files with a given extension in a path recursively to check if the extension matches with the corresponding MIME type

 [Top](#mimefield-)

 ## Usage

-There are two methods available to get the MIME information.
+There are two methods available to get the MIME information:

 *   The `file` utility (on *Unix*-like systems, only)
 *   The *libmagic* module for *Python* (platform independent)